Panasonic G9 Comparison Review

 The Panasonic Lumix DC-G9 is a mirrorless interchangeable lens camera that was officially introduced in November 2017 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

-The Panasonic G9 has a Camera Elo of 3344.
+Is the Panasonic G9 a good camera?
+The G9 has a Camera Elo of 3009.
 This very strong rating puts it among the elite group of camera grand masters.
-The G9 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the G9 also falls among the top 10 percent.
+The G9 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (Four Thirds cameras), the G9 ranks among the top 10 percent.

 |Mirrorless system camera|